satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 ## The Importance of Diverse Tiling

-Now, it is important to note that equally-divided tile pyramids are not very effective, especially for vector tiles, and in some cases, there are many much better methods, such as Quad Tree Composite Tiling as implemented by the author, that are possible.
+Now, it is important to note that equally-divided tile pyramids are not very effective, especially for vector tiles, and in many cases, there are many much better methods, such as Quad Tree Composite Tiling as implemented by the author, that are possible.
 In addition, there are cases where it is not possible to build a single data set as an equally divided tile pyramid for other reasons than performance and efficiency.
-Often, even though the local governments not only manage the data for the area, but also are responsible for data distribution, they are often provided with data that are considered to be part of a national dataset, and the tiles are no longer a jigsaw puzzle of random shapes. to be.

-From the above, it is not very appropriate for the vector tiling standard to make equally divided tiling the only option that the OGC is now considering, and
+Often, even though the local governments not only manage the data for the area, but also are responsible for data distribution, they are often provided with data that are considered to be part of a national dataset.
+Then the tiles will tend to be made by each individual local government in their area of responsibility.
+Then it would be a jigsaw puzzle of random shapes.

-The Author considers that it needs to be flexible enough to allow more freedom in tiling compared to raster.
+From the above, it is not very appropriate for the vector tiling standard to make equally divided tiling the only option that the OGC is now considering, and the author considers that it needs to be flexible enough to allow more freedom in tiling compared to raster.

 ## Tiling Framework as WebApps

 The authors have implemented a framework in [SVGMap.js](http://svgmap.org/) that satisfies this requirement of allowing a variety of tiling schemes.
-The architecture of this framework is also common to the architecture for facilitating decentralization described in [another paper](de-centralized%20web%20mapping.md).
+The architecture of this framework is also common to the architecture for facilitating decentralization described in [another paper](de-centralizedWebMapping.md).
 As it is described in the chapter title, it is a mechanism that allows for the inclusion of javascript logic in map data and content.

 Traditionally, it seems to have been believed that any one of the several tiling algorithms mentioned so far would have to be determined and implemented through standardization.
 But in reality, there is a diversity of them, and this is what the existing framework looks like.

 ![Legacy web map tiling](imgs/tile_legacy.png)

-The concept of this framework, on the other hand, does not have the tiling algorithm itself in the framework, as mentioned earlier.
+The concept of this framework, on the other hand, does not have the tiling algorithms itself in the framework, as mentioned earlier.
 Instead, the map data content is allowed to have javascript logic.
 You can then use it to add arbitrary tiling logic to your layers.

 ![tile_legacy.png](imgs/tile_lawa.png)